giolaq/gdgdevfesthunt/README.md

-gdgdevfesthunt
+appydays gdg hunt
 ==============

-GDG Dev Fest Hunt
+AppyDays GDG Hunt
 Refactory of Google IOHunt NFC with QR by GDG-Roma